Tow Law Millennium Primary School

 Looked After Children with SEND

 At Tow Law Millennium Primary School, Mrs Jackson (Head Teacher) is the Designated Lead for Looked after Children and she ensures that all teachers in school understand the implications for those children who are looked after and have SEND.
-She works very closely with the SENCO Mrs Claire Turner.
+She works very closely with the SENCOs Mrs Helen McNally and Mrs Alex Mahon.

 Mrs Jackson works closely with the Virtual School Head (VSH) who are there to ensure effective systems are in place for LAC.
 A significant number of children may be undiagnosed when they begin to be looked after and we work quickly and effectively to assess any undiagnosed SEN to ensure that they are addressed as quickly as possible.
 Mrs Jackson works closely with all LAC with SEN and with all staff to ensure that they understand the implications for LAC with SEN. LAC with SEN are supported in school and have a Support Plan which is reviewed every term.